-Many years ago my Dutch friend Kien gave me her recipe for Dutch Apple Pie and here it is.
-The real McCoy.
+Many years ago my Dutch friend Kien gave me this recipe for Dutch Apple Pie.

 250g plain flour